 Romney has also been boasting of his fealty to the Jewish state.
 A Romney presidency would accomplish the neat trick of increasing radicalization in the Muslim world, antagonizing Islamic populations through rampant interventionism and servility to Tel Aviv, and blowing American lives and treasure in adventures that make the country less secure.
 Once again, Americans will be sent to die for people who hate them.
-Romney would scoop out the worst filth of Obama and Bush’s foreign policies, combine it, and unleash it on the world.
+Romney would scoop out the worst filth of the Obama and Bush foreign policies, combine them, and unleash it on the world.

 The worst part is that a President Romney would co-opt the frustrated patriotism of Middle Americans into supporting these pointless quagmires.
 With President Obama, there is at least an opening to argue that foreign interventionism is actually targeted against Middle America.
-The current cold war between the Navy SEALs and the Obama Administrations is a key division white advocates would be wise to exploit.
-We want to encourage the idea of a Dolchstoßlegende, a stab in the back of brave patriots by a civilian leadership that despises them.
+The current cold war between the Navy SEALs and the Obama Administration is a key division white advocates would be wise to exploit.
+We want to encourage the idea of a Dolchstoß, a stab in the back of brave patriots by a civilian leadership that despises them.
 It also happens to be true.

 However, with President Romney, Middle Americans would support these interventions and unleash another wave of pointless false patriotism.
 Worst of all, the primary target of a Romney Presidency would be Russia, our number one geopolitical foe.
 In its dying gasps, the might of the American Empire would be marshaled to destroy what little white anti-system resistance remains against the global order of liberal capitalism.
-Much like under George W. Bush, the Left would be free to exploit popular anger against the wasteful foreign wars.
+Much like under George W. Bush, the Left would be free to exploit popular anger against wasteful foreign wars.
 Instead of a populist uprising against an exploitative anti-white system, we would see a rising Left mobilizing against the racist, patriarchal Empire of white supremacist religious extremist Mitt Romney.

 This is the heart of the issue.
-If white advocates are to triumph, they have to become the popular opposition to the ruling system.
+If white advocates are to triumph, we have to become the popular opposition to the ruling system.
 It’s not just what policies are followed, it’s about how they are interpreted.
-If Romney is President, it once again forces the white advocacy community into a reactionary stance, defending the corrupt American ruling class and its financial masters against an anti-white Left renewed with revolutionary élan.
+If Romney is President, it once again forces the white advocacy community into a reactionary stance, defending the corrupt American ruling class and its financial masters against an anti-white Left with renewed revolutionary élan.
 Unlike a President Pat Buchanan, Mitt Romney would generate no momentum to the revolutionary Right.
 Instead, he would gradually retreat, apologetically, embarrassingly, on all of the issues that are important to us.
 His only strong stands would be in defense of his old colleagues at institutions like Bain Capital.

 Emotionally, of course I want Romney to win.
 Of course it will be sickening to watch the celebrations on MSNBC or in the college towns around the country.
 The aforementioned costs are real.
 However, we must remember that the United States of America has already been lost.
 We can no longer afford to read into things what we wish to exist, rather than what actually is there.